yiisoft/docs/guide/en/runtime/logging.md

 }
 ```

-When deciding on category for a message, you may choose a hierarchical naming scheme, which will make it easier for
+When deciding on a category for a message, you may choose a hierarchical naming scheme, which will make it easier for
 [log targets](#log-targets) to filter messages based on their categories.
 A simple yet effective naming scheme
 is to use the PHP magic constant `__METHOD__` for the category names.
 This is also the approach used in the core
 Yii framework code.